geonetwork/doc/source/customizing-application/implementing-a-schema-plugin.rst

 After creating this file you can validate it manually using the XML schema definition (XSD) in ``INSTALL_DIR/web/geonetwork/xml/validation/schemaPlugins/schema-ident.xsd``.
 This XSD is also used to validate this file when the schema is loaded.
-If schema-ident.xml failes validation, the schema will not be loaded.
+If schema-ident.xml fails validation, the schema will not be loaded.